joshslade/mkdocs-website-joshslade/docs/index.md

 ### I have 5+ years experience doing just that

-- Are you struggling to keep up with the rapid pace of AI innovation?
+- Do you have masses of data and not sure how to extract the best value?

 - Do you need help translating AI hype into real business results?